Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {:numbered="false"}

-Thanks to all those listed in the Contributors section for the excellent text, insightful discussions, reviews and suggestions, but also to (in alphabetical order) Dominique Barthel, Arunprabhu Kandasamy, Rodrigo Muñoz, Alexander Pelov, Pascal Thubert for useful design considerations, reviews and comments.
+Thanks to all those listed in the Contributors section for the excellent text, insightful discussions, reviews and suggestions, and also to (in alphabetical order) Dominique Barthel, Arunprabhu Kandasamy, Rodrigo Muñoz, Alexander Pelov, Pascal Thubert, Laurent Toutain for useful design considerations, reviews and comments.

 # Contributors
 {:numbered="false"}